oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   /vulnerabilities[]/product_status/under_investigation[]
   ```

-> Note: An issuer might recommend (`/vulnerabilities[]/product_status/recommended`) a product version from any group - also from the affected group, i.e. if it was discoveres that fixed versions introduce a more severe vulnerability.
+> Note: An issuer might recommend (`/vulnerabilities[]/product_status/recommended`) a product version from any group - also from the affected group, i.e. if it was discovered that fixed versions introduce a more severe vulnerability.

 *Example 45 which fails the test:*